 Unfortunately, there are loopholes you will need to jump through, including visa and resident permits.
 If you were planning to move to the USA, for example, you might need the K1 Fiance Visa if you were engaged to the person you were moving to be with.
 So, be ready to commit to research to learn more about the paperwork you would need to manage before moving.

 There are other legal implications too.
 In some countries, you wouldn’t be allowed to live together before getting married, such as in the Middle East, so this is something you would need to work out with your partner.
+In other countries, like in Canada, your partner can sponsor you as a common law partner if you have lived together for at least 12 months.
 And there are some countries where public displays of affection are forbidden, so declarations of love would have to be confined to the home.
 Love can overcome these obstacles, of course, but you will need to research the implications of your move abroad.

 Is he worth it?